jmsckv/EncDecMeta/readme.md

+## Key Use Cases:
-- Key Use Case: build a robust
+- automating building a robust baseline for encoder decoder architectures:
+    - baselines reported
+- experimenting with

 # Read-Me